Can My Kids Choose Which Parent They Want to Live With?

 As such, this is rarely a useful option—but that doesn’t mean it’s never appropriate.
 Your experienced divorce attorney will work with you to help determine what’s best for your unique case and for your child.

-Consult a Sugar Land, Texas, Divorce Attorney
+Consult a Richmond, Texas, Divorce Attorney

 Divorce is never easy, but the most difficult issue is always child custody, which can be heartbreaking.
 An experienced divorce attorney will work with you to help you hammer out a split custody schedule that works for you.
-The Vendt Law Firm, P.L.L.C., in Sugar Land, Texas, understands what you’re going through, and we’re here to help.
+The Vendt Law Firm, P.L.L.C., in Richmond, Texas, understands what you’re going through, and we’re here to help.
 Attorney Frank J. Vendt has the experience and compassion to help ensure that the most important element of your divorce—your children’s welfare and well-being—is well represented.
 To schedule a consultation with Mr. Vendt, call our office today at (832) 276-9474 or send us an email through our online contact form.